 How Brexit affects travel and tourism

 After three extensions, Brexit is finally a reality and the United Kingdom is not part of the European Union anymore.
 Since the referendum on June 23rd, 2016, it has been a long way to negotiate how the UK would leave the UE.
 It should have happened on March 29, 2019, but it did happen only on December 31st, 2020.
-So, what happens to travelers that wish to go to the UK now that it is not part of the European Union anymore?
+So, what happens to travelers that wish to go to the UK, especially the ones fond of visiting London’s iconic attractions, now that it is not part of the European Union anymore?

 From January 1st, 2021, Britons will be treated as many other citizens when entering the European Union: they are visa-free but can only stay up to 90 days in any 180 days.

 But what happens to Europeans entering the UK?

 Can I enter the UK after Brexit?

 Yes, you can enter the UK for holidays or short trips (90 days in any 180 days), including business trips, without a visa, if you are from the remaining 27 EU countries, plus Iceland, Norway, Liechtenstein, and Switzerland.

 A general exception in this new scenario is for travelers from the Republic of Ireland.
 Ireland is part of a common travel area with the UK that existed before the European Union, so they’ll continue to be able to enter the UK, to work, study or simply travel, without a visa.
 And the other way around too.

 What documents do I need to enter the UK after the Brexit?